Counting Full Bloom Flowers: An Efficient Algorithm

 - Count flowers that started blooming by time

-using binary search - Count flowers that finished blooming before time
+tusing binary search - Count flowers that finished blooming before time

-using binary search - The difference gives the number of flowers in full bloom
+tusing binary search - The difference gives the number of flowers in full bloom

 - Count flowers that started blooming by time